 Being from the Swiss Alps, this is a hugely important family activity.
 It helps when you have some of the most stunning alpine and mountainous scenery in the world, but hikes are a great way to get outside and enjoy any type of environment.

 No matter where you live.
 There are many apps in the Apple app store or Google play store that will give you great information on where the best hiking areas are in your area.
-The app will tell you based on your physical fitness ability what is most appropriate, the length of the hike, what features you may want to visit (fishing, swim in a lake, reach a mountain peak).
+The app will tell you based on your physical fitness ability what is most appropriate, the length of the hike, what features you may want to visit (fishing, swimming in a lake, reaching a mountain peak).

 Plus, tell you where to park to find the trailhead.
 You don’t need to live in Switzerland to enjoy a family hike, so go out and do some hiking or walking today.

 · Talent show

 Talent shows are great fun for the family.
 They can be as elaborate as you want them to be, by inviting your friends to take part, and even other families to put on competitions.
 Children and teens love the opportunity to show off their hidden talents, be they in singing, telling stories, playing instruments, or acting out a play that they wrote.